 + Profile and book review in the Globe and Mail

-+ An appearance on The Morning Show on Global News
++ TV appearance on Global News' The Morning Show

-+ Book excerpt in Canadian Geographic about sneaking into Tibet
++ Sneaking into Tibet excerpt in Canadian Geographic

-+ Conversation with my Canadian book editor in Hazlitt
++ Q&A with my Canadian book editor in Hazlitt

-+ Book excerpt in The Toronto Star about cycling the Black Sea
++ Biking the Black Sea excerpt in The Toronto Star

-+ One of 33 "audacious Canadians" in Glorious & Free book
++ One of 33 "audacious Canadians" featured in Glorious & Free book

 For Kate's agent, please contact Stuart Krichevsky: